 This reflects the substantial progress that the UK has made since the last strategy was published in 2014 and complements the paper on avoidance and evasion activity to date.

 Under the same heading of Tax avoidance, evasion & non-compliance, in the coming months the government will publish the following:

 Preventing abuse of the R&D tax relief for small- or medium-sized enterprises (SMEs)

-A consultation is to be launched on the measure announced at Budget 2018, as part of the package on tax avoidance.
-This consultation will focus on how the measure will be applied, to minimise any impact on genuine businesses.
+A consultation is a launch on the measure announced at Budget 2018, as part of the package on tax avoidance.
+This consultation will focus on how the measure will apply, to minimize any impact on genuine businesses.

 Insurance Premium Tax operational review

 There will a call for evidence on where improvements can be made to ensure that Insurance Premium Tax operates fairly and efficiently.

 VAT Administration in the Isle of Man